MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M03Lab02_Canvas_App_2.md

     -   Change the View to **All fields**

-    -   Locate a Visit record that does not have an Actual Start or Actual End value.
+    -   Locate a Visit record that does not have an Actual Start or Actual End value (i.e., those columns are blank).
 Select and copy the **Code** for this Visit.

 8. Test the app